Iranian energy crisis: Corruption and mismanagement

-Recent Developments (Nov 2024- June 2025)
+2024–2025 crisis

 Winter 2024-2025: Energy shortage

 In November 2024, after demand for electricity during the summer caused frequent blackouts, a severe gas shortage caused the government to prepare to impose more blackouts on the population during the winter.
 By December 2024, Iranian government offices were operating only partially or were closed entirely, schools and colleges transitioned to online learning only, power to shopping malls and highways were was cut off and due to reduced power supply industry almost halted.
 The result of the power shortage was shutdowns in 23 Iranian provinces.

 In mid-December 2024, Iran faced a severe energy crisis as a cold snap led to natural gas shortages and nationwide electricity blackouts.
 The government ordered the shutdown of schools, offices, banks, and businesses across major provinces (including Tehran) to conserve energy amid subzero temperatures.
 Energy Minister Abbas Aliabadi reported that 13 power plants had gone offline due to a lack of fuel, warning that the electricity supply would remain constrained until more gas or diesel could be delivered.
 Unannounced power outages hit millions of homes for hours at a time, and even industrial sectors faced massive power cuts.
 In some cases, authorities imposed rolling blackouts rather than burning additional low-quality fuel oil (mazut), which would worsen pollution.
 Despite these efforts, air quality deteriorated sharply in cities like Tehran and Arak, as many plants resorted to burning mazut.
 A local lawmaker in Arak angrily described the renewed mazut burning as “an order to kill people” due to its lethal pollution.
 President Masoud Pezeshkian issued a public apology for the fuel shortages and appealed to citizens to help by lowering their thermostats by 2 °C to reduce gas consumption.
 Officials noted that a 3–4 °C drop in temperature could raise nationwide gas use by about 25 million cubic meters per day.

 The crisis persisted into January 2025.
-On January 10, authorities again ordered schools and government offices closed in roughly one-third of the country’s provinces as several power plants remained shut for lack of fuel.
+On 10 January, authorities again ordered schools and government offices closed in roughly one-third of the country’s provinces as several power plants remained shut for lack of fuel.
 Despite Iran’s enormous oil and gas reserves, sanctions and underinvestment have left its refineries and power stations unable to meet peak winter demand.
 The government cited the need to manage electricity consumption during a deep freeze, as temperatures in northern Iran fell to –20 °C. Iran’s energy shortages were also exacerbated by alleged sabotage: Reports claimed that a February 2024 attack on a major gas pipeline (attributed to Israel) forced Iran to draw heavily on emergency gas reserves, leaving supplies dangerously depleted ahead of winter.
 By late January, intermittent blackouts and gas cuts were still commonplace, though officials briefly paused some blackouts during the ten-day anniversary of the 1979 Revolution to avoid public anger.